Skip to content

 Scrapping individual municipal police departments to create one region-wide force was a hotly debated topic going back to 1968.

-An October story in the Delta Optimist that year reported that Mayor Dugald Morrison was strongly opposed to his city participating in a regional cost study on creating a single metropolitan force.
+An October story in the Optimist that year reported that Mayor Dugald Morrison was strongly opposed to his city participating in a regional cost study on creating a single metropolitan force.

 The mayor made council’s opinion known after Vancouver City Council suggested Greater Vancouver Municipalities join in the cost study.